jerzyflik/continuous-claude-devops/README.md

 # 🔂 Continuous Claude

-An automated wrapper for Claude Code that continuously executes tasks, committing changes and merging pull requests until your goal is achieved.
+An automated workflow that runs Claude Code in a continuous loop, creating and merging pull requests until your development goal is complete.

 ## ⚙️ How it works